Feng shui consultant in Paris

 Travel in Paris

 The best way to get to Paris from London is by Eurostar.
-Once in Paris, metro and foot are the best modes of transport.
-You can try the bikes but I’m not sure about them, to be honest.
-Retro tours on motorcycles is another mode of transport you can try to see Paris in a day or water Batobus tour is another one.
-Parisian metro has a distinct aroma, coming from the cleaning liquid they use.
-At one point, they tried a different cleaning material and people object because it didn’t smell the same.
+Once in Paris, the metro and foot are the best modes of transport.
+You can try the bikes, but I’m not sure about them, to be honest.
+Retro tours on motorcycles is another mode of transport you can try to see Paris in a day or a water Batobus tour is another one.
+Parisian metro has a distinct aroma coming from the cleaning liquid they use.
+At one point, they tried a different cleaning material and people objected because it didn’t smell the same.
 So you can say, that Paris has a distinct olfactory vibe (not to mention all the top brands such as Channel number 5, Dior and Opium).

 Paris = romance